ANNOUNCEMENT: SpyPanda made with AppInventor is on Market. Please download and leave a review. Thank you very much.

 Get a Label component and place it below VerticalArrangement1.
 Take note of the name of our Label component which is automatically set to Label1.

 We need to change some properties of the Label component.
-Select Label1 under Components pane and change the following-
+Select Label1 under Components pane and change some of its properties as stated below-

 Now we need a HorizontalArrangement component where we will place our three buttons.
 Get a HorizontalArrangement component and place it below our Label component.
 Take note of the name HorizontalArrangement1.